SR-G/sleep-on-lan/README.md

 ### Sleep through REST service

-If this HTTP listener is activated, the SleepOnLan process then exposes a few REST services, for example :
+If this HTTP listener is activated, the Sleep-On-Lan process then exposes a few REST services, for example :

 <pre>http://127.0.0.1:8009/                               // index page, just shows local IP / mac
 http://127.0.0.1:8009/sleep                          // remotely sleep this computer through this URL http://127.0.0.1:8009/wol/c4:d9:87:7a:78:35          // sends a wake-on-lan magic packet on the network to the provided mac address
 </pre>

+(all available endpoints are displayed in the logs of the process when it starts)

 ## Configuration

 An optional configuration file may be used.

-Taken automatically if named "sol.json" and located in the same folder than the SleepOnLan binary.
+Taken automatically in account if named `sol.json` and located in the same folder than the Sleep-On-Lan binary.

-Content is as follow :
+Content is as follow (everything is optional / below is the whole structure) :

 <pre>{
   "Listeners" : ["UDP:9", "HTTP:8009" ],
+  "Auth" : {
+      "Login" : "myusername",
+      "Password" : "mypassword"
+  },
+  "AvoidDualUDPSending" : {
+          "Active": true,
+          "Delay": "100ms"
+  },
   "LogLevel" : "INFO",
   "BroadcastIP" : "255.255.255.255",
   "Commands" : []